wozo/Leaflet-Maps-Marker/readme.txt

 == Changelog ==
 = v3.2 - xx.12.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v3.2)
+* NEW: support for responsive designs (map gets resized automatically to width=100% if parent element is smaller)
 * NEW: css files now also get loaded only if a shortcode for a map is used
 * NEW: list of markers below multi-layer-map can now also be sorted
 * NEW: sort order "layer ID" for list of markers below (multi-)layer-maps